UOSHUB/BackEnd/Requests/README.md

 ![](https://github.com/requests/requests/raw/749edb35541d7bc008f5db860c798f800881cd2e/docs/_static/requests-sidebar.png)
-# Requests App
+# Requests Package

-In this Django app, all the web scraping happens.
+In this package, all the web scraping happens.
 Both getting and posting data from and to UOS websites using Python3-Requests, and extracting the required information from the pulled data.